fnproject/fn/docs/operating/production.md

 ## Message Queue

 The message queue is an important part of asynchronous functions, essentially buffering requests for processing when resources are available.
-The reliability and scale of the message queue will play an important part in how well Oracle Functions runs, in particular if you use a lot of asynchronous function calls.
+The reliability and scale of the message queue will play an important part in how well FN runs, in particular if you use a lot of asynchronous function calls.

 The message queue is pluggable and we currently support a few options that can be [found here](mqs/README.md).
 We welcome pull requests for more!

 ## Logging, Metrics and Monitoring

-Logging is a particularly important part of Oracle Functions.
+Logging is a particularly important part of FN.
 It not only emits logs, but metrics are also emitted to the logs.
 Ops teams can then decide how they want to use the logs and metrics without us prescribing a particular technology.
 For instance, you can [logspout-statsd](https://github.com/treeder/logspout-statsd) to capture metrics from the logs and forward them to statsd.